 - External Influence is led by Niyi Duro-Emanuel (Solutions VP) and focuses on investigating which external organisations Merkle can best support in order to be leaders of change within our society

 - Internal Education is led by Andrew Abboud (EMEA IT Lead, SVP) with a focus on sharing experiences and resources in order to further the education of our organisation on topics related to ethnicity and race

-- Business Commitment is led by Liz Rutgersson (EMEA Media & Operations SVP) and works with HR and Merkle and DAN’s executive teams to influence the ethnicity balance in our organisation and impact the broader diversity agenda
+- Business Commitment is led by Dinah Musisi (Head of Facilities) and Heather Lewis who work with (HR Manager, UK) Merkle and DAN’s executive teams to influence the ethnicity balance in our organisation and impact the broader diversity agenda

 But we can’t achieve it all on our own so we also have a group of individuals from across Merkle that support us in our initiatives; from sharing resources on our internal Yammer channel to keep the important conversations going, helping us organise talks and events, supporting our mentoring initiatives and fundraising for our chosen local charities.

 By doing this we hope to help the overcoming of barriers, bring people together, and promote and live race equality.